fathiraz/flowbell/README.md

 - [Best-README-Template](https://github.com/othneildrew/Best-README-Template) for the structural inspiration.
 - Jetpack Compose, Koin, and Room maintainers for the foundations we build on.
 - Everyone in the automation community sharing webhook ideas and tooling.
-- Chucker & Hyperion maintainers for world-class developer diagnostics.
+- Chucker & Beagle maintainers for world-class developer diagnostics.